With summer coming to an end in Northridge, now is an ideal time to get a head start on air conditioner maintenance.

 Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
 If it’s moldy, you can clean it by flowing watered-down bleach through the tube to flush the line.
 Or you can replace the tube.

 Clean the drain port using a small, round paintbrush.
 Reconnect the drain tube and switch the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from Enertek Air Conditioning & Heating can make your equipment more efficient and help it last longer.
-We also offer practical service agreements, so you won’t forget to plan your routine service!
+Annual air conditioner maintenance from Enertek Air Conditioning & Heating can make your unit more efficient and help it last longer.
+We also have handy service agreements, so you won’t forget to book your annual service!